alexfbasa/Practical-OpenShift-for-Developers-course/OPENSHIFT.md

 This will create the `DeploymentConfig` resource and start the deployment of your application based on the specified configuration.

+## Openshift SDN

+In Openshift, networking plays a crucial role in ensuring that Pods and services can communicate with each other effectively within the cluster.
+Here's a summary of the key points discussed in the lecture:

+1. **Kubernetes Networking Basics:**
+   In a Kubernetes cluster, each node (master and worker nodes) has its own IP address.
+When applications are deployed as Docker containers in Pods, each Pod is assigned a unique IP address.
+For pods to communicate with each other, they must be on a network that enables communication and provides unique IP addresses.

+2. **Openshift Software Defined Networking (SDN):**
+   Openshift addresses the networking challenge by using the Openshift Software Defined Networking.
+It creates an Overlay Network, based on the Open vSwitch standard, that spans across multiple nodes in the cluster.
+This virtual network facilitates communication between Pods on different nodes.

+3. **Overlay Network:**
+   The default network ID for the Overlay Network is 10.128.0.0/14.
+Each node is assigned a unique subnet within this range.
+For example, node 1 might have 10.128.2.0, node 2 with 10.128.4.0, and so on.
+All Pods on these nodes get unique IP addresses within their respective subnets.

+4. **DNS in Openshift:**
+   To address the issue of dynamic IP addresses for Pods, Openshift has a built-in DNS server.
+This DNS server helps map IP addresses to Pods and services, allowing you to use pod or service names to connect to other components instead of relying on static IP addresses.

+5. **Using Services:**
+   While direct connectivity between Pods using IP addresses is possible, it is not recommended as IP addresses might change.
+The preferred method for communication between Pods is to use Services.
+Services act as stable endpoints and provide load balancing and service discovery.
+They allow you to access Pods using the Service's ClusterIP.

+6. **Plugins for Software Defined Networking:**
+   Openshift provides different plugins for Software Defined Networking, with the default plugin being `ovs-subnet`.
+   This plugin offers network connectivity between all Pods across the cluster.
+Additionally, Openshift supports other plugins such as `ovs-multitenant`, `Nuage`, `Contiv`, and `Flannel`, each offering different networking capabilities and catering to specific requirements.

+The combination of Overlay Networks, Services, DNS, and networking plugins in Openshift ensures seamless communication and efficient networking within the cluster, enabling your applications to run smoothly and interact with each other effectively.

 ## Services and Routes

 In Openshift, external connectivity for applications deployed in the cluster is provided through the concept of "